-Sustainable Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm To what extent was the sustainable investment objective of this financial product met?
+To what extent was the sustainable investment objective of this financial product met?

 JLEN Environmental Assets Group Limited (the "Company" or "JLEN") aims to invest in a diversified portfolio of environmental infrastructure projects that support more environmentally friendly approaches to economic activity whilst generating a sustainable financial return.

 JLEN has a climate change mitigation objective and supports the transition to a low carbon economy by virtue of investing in a diversified portfolio of environmental infrastructure.

 JLEN defines environmental infrastructure as assets, projects and asset-backed businesses that utilise natural or waste resources or support more environmentally friendly approaches to economic activity, support the transition to a low carbon economy or which mitigate climate change.

-During the reference period of 1 April 2022 - 31 March 2023, the fund continued to meet its objective, wherein all investments made by the fund during the reference period can be classed as contributing materially to the sustainable investment objective of the fund.
-The investments into operational assets and the investments at development and construction phases make substantial contributions to the following environmental objectives set out in (EU) 2020/852: Climate change mitigation - Generating, transmitting, storing, distributing or using renewable energy in line with Directive (EU) 2018/2001, including through using innovative technology with a potential for significant future savings or through necessary reinforcement or extension of the grid; - Establishing energy infrastructure required for enabling the decarbonisation of energy systems; - Producing clean and efficient fuels from renewable or carbon-neutral sources.
-Sustainable use and protection of water and marine resources - Protecting the environment from the adverse effects of urban and industrial waste water discharges, including from contaminants of emerging concern such as pharmaceuticals and microplastics, for example by ensuring the adequate collection, treatment and discharge of urban and industrial waste waters; - Ensuring the sustainable use of marine ecosystem services or contributing to the good environmental status of marine waters, including by protecting, preserving or restoring the marine environment and by preventing or reducing inputs in the marine environment.
-Transition to a circular economy Minimises the incineration of waste and avoids the disposal of waste, including landfilling, in accordance with the principles of the waste hierarchy.
-Protection and Restoration of Biodiverstiy and Ecosystems - Sustainable agricultural practices, including those that contribute to enhancing biodiversity or to halting or preventing the degradation of soils and other ecosystems. - As per the asset allocation planned for the fund, a maximum of 5% of investments will be categorised as "Not sustainable".
+During the reference period of 1 April 2023 - 31 March 2024, the fund continued to meet its objective, wherein all investments made by the fund during the reference period can be classed as contributing materially to the sustainable investment objective of the fund.

+The investments into operational assets and the investments at development and construction phases make substantial contributions to the following environmental objectives set out in (EU) 2020/852:

+Climate change mitigation

+- Generating, transmitting, storing, distributing or using renewable energy in line with Directive (EU) 2018/2001, including through using innovative technology with a potential for significant future savings or through necessary reinforcement or extension of the grid; - Establishing energy infrastructure required for enabling the decarbonisation of energy systems; - Producing clean and efficient fuels from renewable or carbon-neutral sources.

+Sustainable use and protection of water and marine resources

+- Protecting the environment from the adverse effects of urban and industrial waste water discharges, including from contaminants of emerging concern such as pharmaceuticals and microplastics, for example by ensuring the adequate collection, treatment and discharge of urban and industrial waste waters; - Ensuring the sustainable use of marine ecosystem services or contributing to the good environmental status of marine waters, including by protecting, preserving or restoring the marine environment and by preventing or reducing inputs in the marine environment.

+Transition to a circular economy

+Minimises the incineration of waste and avoids the disposal of waste, including landfilling, in accordance with the principles of the waste hierarchy.

+Protection and Restoration of Biodiversity and Ecosystems

+- Sustainable agricultural practices, including those that contribute to enhancing biodiversity or to halting or preventing the degradation of soils and other ecosystems. - As per the asset allocation planned for the fund, a maximum of 5% of investments will be categorised as "Not sustainable".
 This allocation relates to the Fund's cash reserves.
-As at 31 Mar 2023, 2.2% of fund's current assets were categorised as cash and cash equivalent.
+As at 31 Mar 2024, 2.08% of fund's current assets were categorised as cash and cash equivalent.
 As detailed below, cash reserves held by the fund are for portfolio management purposes, which help to deliver the fund's sustainable investment objective.

 Sustainability indicators measure how the sustainable objectives of this financial product are attained.

 How did the sustainability indicators perform?

 JLEN has mapped its portfolio's sustainable impact performance against the UN Sustainable Development Goals ("SDGs") and their underlying targets.
 The below represents JLEN's contribution to the SDGs for the stipulated reference period1:

-SDG

-Target

-JLEN's performance 2022/23

-3. Good Health and Well-being

-3.9 Substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination

-Avoidance of: